ikdao/map/README.md

 OpenStreetMap – Provides free map tiles.

 This app provides an intuitive way to interact with maps and location-based data. 🚀 Let me know if you need any modifications or enhancements!

+Open issue for bug and specific features or discussion for more open ended about our map service and how it can be made better!